Heat-related illnesses in dogs and cats: How to protect your pet in summer

 -

-loss of appetite
+Loss of appetite

 -

-weakness or lethargy
+Weakness or lethargy

 -

-Excessive thirst, followed by reduced urine output
+Excessive thirst followed by decreased urine output

 First aid for dehydration: